irlcode/RFSD/use_cases/interest_payments.md

 ![](../figures/interest_figure3-1.png)<!-- -->
 <img src="../figures/mogilyat_figure3.png" width="60%"/>

-While the medians are identical, the means tell a different story in the RFSD data, being almost twice as large as in the MMPTT calculations.
-We have no explanation for this discrepancy other than material differences in the outlier filtering procedures between the target study and our replication which we cannot account for here as they are undocumented.
+The medians are identical, while the means are slightly different.
+We explain this discrepancy by differences in the outlier filtering procedures between the target study and our replication which we cannot account for here as they are undocumented.
-These differences do matter, as they double the interest expense to cost of sales ratio, which was found to be insignificant in the original study.

 We conclude our replication by suggesting an alternative source of data for the ratio.
 Larger companies report their current and investment